Corey Dickerson Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 23rd in MLB.
+- The Cubs pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Cubs have a 4.15 team ERA that ranks 15th among all MLB pitching staffs.
+- The Cubs have a 4.14 team ERA that ranks 15th among all league pitching staffs.

-- Cubs pitchers combine to give up 100 home runs (1.1 per game), the eighth-fewest in the league.
+- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (101 total, 1.1 per game).

-- The righty last pitched on Friday, July 7 against the New York Yankees, when he threw eight scoreless innings while giving up one hit.
+- The righty last pitched on Saturday against the Boston Red Sox, when he went 4 2/3 innings, allowing five earned runs while giving up eight hits.

-- The 31-year-old has amassed an ERA of 6.15, with 7.9 strikeouts per nine innings, in 15 games this season.
-Opponents are hitting .278 against him.
+- The 33-year-old has an ERA of 3.72, with 5.7 strikeouts per nine innings, in 10 games this season.
+Opponents have a .242 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.